LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 ## TODO

+- visual feedback for toggling cheats mode
+- see comments in puzzles/mandelbrot.fr
 - always allow entering flat mode even if no puzzle so you can use that to pause the game to get your mouse back
 - record a run through that i can replay as a test. replay.fr can make a comeback perhaps. will have to redo anytime i change the world or rules but it's better than nothing.